Model Merging Scaling Laws in Large Language Models

 \section{Expert Model Details}

 For evaluation, we evaluate model performance using \textit{(token-level) cross-entropy loss}.
-For each domain, we randomly sample $30$M tokens from the corresponding validation set.
+LLM benchmark scores can vary across repeated runs and execution environments \cite{yang2026inficoevalchain}.
+Therefore, we randomly sample $30$M tokens from the corresponding validation set for each domain.
 Let $x_t$ denote the $t$-th token sequence in the evaluation set and $p_\theta(x_t)$ the probability assigned by the model parameterized by $\theta$.
 The domain-specific loss is defined as the average negative log-likelihood:

 where $T_i$ is the number of tokens in domain $i$.
 Even for a given $k$, we have $\binom{|\mathcal{M}|}{k}$ possible selections to merge.
 Each such choice yields a potentially distinct merged model.
 This indicates that the loss is not only a function of $k$ but also depends on which specific domains are included.
 Therefore, for a fixed $k$, we enumerate all $\binom{|\mathcal{M}|}{k}$ possible subsets of domain experts and compute the expected loss over them.\footnote{Since the computational overhead of model merging grows with model size, we mitigate the cost by randomly sampling a subset of all possible combinations when the model size exceeds 8B parameters.
 The complete sampling procedure is detailed in the next section. }